ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_dgt_connector/README.md

 This is shown for information, please do not change it.

 ### DGT CONNECTOR PLUGIN SETTINGS:
-You should see **Main "poetry_service" variable is properly set.** if all the steps above were correctly followed.
-Otherwise, get back and check what you forgot!
+You should see 'Main "poetry_service" variable is properly set.' if all the steps above were correctly followed.
+If not, please check the saved settings.

 ### GENERAL SETTINGS [See DGT reference explanation]
 - *Counter*: **NEXT_EUROPA_COUNTER**
 - *Requester code*: **WEB** ([more information](#dgt-reference-number))
 - *Callback User / Callback Password*: drupal credential - in lowercase, limited to 15 characters and different to poetry credential.
-It must identify uniquely the platform where the translation have to be delivered to.
+It must identify uniquely the platform where the translations have to be delivered to.
 Example:
 **projectnameproduction/projectnameproduction**
 - *Poetry Username / Poetry Password*: must have been created beforehand in the Poetry DB.
 Any valid username/password will work.
 However, this is supposed to